scarpazza/dot-emacs/README.md

 =========

-This project is a semi-systematic attempt to modernize and clean up portions of my emacs startup files that I have accumulated over years and years of work.
+This project is a semi-systematic attempt to modernize and clean up portions of my emacs startup files that I have accumulated over the years.

 The individual files should be reasonably well commented with design notes.

-The fundamental philosophy of my choices are as follows:
+The fundamental philosophy of my choices are as follows.

 Key Bindings